aflo7/odinbook-facebook-clone-/readme.md

 Technologies used: Node.js, Express MongoDB NoSQL Database, JavaScript, HTML and CSS.

-I deployed the application using a DigitalOcean droplet.
+I deployed the application using Amazon EC2

 ### Features: